JayvonK/WeatherApp-Repo/README.md

  6. Dates

-WHAT WAS I ABLE TO DO:
+WHAT WAS I ABLE TO DO, 12/4:
  1. Was able to set up most of the basic structure
  2. Was able to console log most of the API fetches
  3. Was able to create github repo
  4. Was able to host website on Vercel

-WHAT I PLAN ON DOING:
+WHAT I PLAN ON DOING 12/4:
  1. Finish making basic structure of website
  2. Start finding assets used for the website
  3. Finish logging all the fetches I need to pull from the API's
  4. Start Displaying fetched info on website
  5. Plan out how to make some of the animations/functionalities of website

+WHAT WAS I ABLE TO DO, 12/5:
+ 1. Was able display fetched data onto website
+ 2. Was able to plan out on how to create missing fetch data
+ 3. Created some functionality for search bar

+WHAT I PLAN ON DOING 12/5:
+ 1. I plan on finishing all my fetches, and displaying them
+ 2. Plan on planning out and creating functionality for search bar
+ 3. Plan on building out the favorite locations section